-Skooby's picks: three movies where characters testify before Congress that you can stream this weekend
+Skooby's picks: three movies to stream this weekend

 There are thousands of movies available to stream all the time.
 This is good, but it’s also overwhelming: when you have that many options, how can you choose just one?
 Every Friday, I’m presenting you with just three movies available to stream that you should watch to avoid that stress.
 I’ll hand out different movie recommendations every week.